Chuck steak: Common uses

 The chuck contains large amounts of connective tissue, including collagen, which partially melts during cooking.
 Meat from the chuck, once divided, is usually used for stewing, slow cooking, braising, or pot roasting and is ideal in a one-pot cooker.
-The top blade part of the chuck is preferred for grilling because it is the second most tender steak once the gristle is removed.
+The top blade part of the chuck is preferred for grilling because it is the second tenderest steak once the gristle is removed.
 The fifth rib taken from the chuck can also be used as an alternative to the prime rib roast, which is usually from bones 6–12.
 They are similar in terms of the proportion of meat and bone, although the fifth rib exceeds the prime rib in the amount of lean meat.
 The cross-cut or cross rib, which is the last part of the chuck located between the brisket point and the short rib, can also be used as an alternative to the blade when cooking steaks.
 The chuck part cut from the shoulder clod is also used in place of sirloin since it has a very beefy taste.